NPMoran/OpenDataCode_Analysis_OSF/README.txt

 		Submission.Question.Response.y: "If yes, provide a link to your data if it is in a repository.
 If depositing your data with Dryad, <b>ensure that you give the private reviewer 'sharing' link</b>.
 If your data is uploaded as supplementary material, please state this.
 Your paper will be unsubmitted without this information." [redacted]

 #data_mandatejournals/Proc_b_processing/H01_Proc B Processing_270820240-ANON.csv
--- Processing dataset for analysis of data compliance information provied in Submission.Question.Response.y above
+-- Processing dataset for analysis of data compliance information provided in Submission.Question.Response.y above
 		sort_id: id number of submission
 		Manuscript.ID: Proc B Ms number [redacted]
 		Submission.Question.Response.y: T/F submission response [redacted]